Endeavor Streaming

 Endeavor Streaming is a multinational digital video distribution and streaming company.
-Based in New York City, the company works with professional sports leagues and entertainment companies to distribute live and on-demand content.
+The company works with professional sports leagues and entertainment companies to distribute live and on-demand content.
 It also offers various business services.

-Operating as a subsidiary of the American company Endeavor, Endeavor Streaming was formed in January 2019 in part through the rebranding of NeuLion, which had been founded in 2004 and acquired by Endeavor in 2018.
+Previously operating as a subsidiary of the American company Endeavor, Endeavor Streaming was formed in January 2019 in part through the rebranding of NeuLion, which had been founded in 2004 and acquired by Endeavor in 2018.
+Deltatre acquired Endeavor Streaming in 2025.

 History

 Predecessor companies

 NeuLion, later Endeavor Streaming, was founded as a private technology company in 2004.
 Headquartered in Plainview, New York, among its co-founders were Charles Wang and Nancy Li.
 NeuLion merged with JumpTV in 2008, then JumpTV Inc. changed its name to NeuLion, Inc. in 2009 and continued trading on the Toronto Stock Exchange under the new name.
 NeuLion acquired Interactive Netcasting Systems in 2009, and TransVideo International in 2010.

 By 2015, customers included the National Football League (NFL), Sky in New Zealand, and the EFL, among others.
 With competition in the sports streaming market increasing, NeuLion lost the NHL as a client when the league moved its contract to BAMTech.
 NeuLion acquired DivX, Inc. in 2015, with former DivX CEO Kanaan Jemili becoming CEO of NeuLion, which gave NeuLion access to DivX's 4K Ultra HD technology, and integrated into devices such as LG, Samsung, and Sony.

 In 2016, the company partnered with the NBA, UFC, and Univision on trial streams of 4K games, where NeuLion's 2016 broadcast of UFC 205 became the first global pay-per-view event to be live streamed in 4K.
 NeuLion acquired Saffron Digital in that year, and Roy Reichbach was named President and CEO.
-In March 2018, NeuLion agreed to be acquired by Endeavor for USD$250 million, becoming a privately held subsidiary.
+In March 2018, NeuLion agreed to be acquired by Endeavor for US$250 million, becoming a privately held subsidiary.
 As part of the deal NeuLion retained 550 employees, including 125 at its Long Island headquarters it had moved into in 2016.
 The deal was finalized in May 2018 and NeuLion common stock was delisted from the Toronto Stock Exchange.